raek/pladder/README.md

     pladder-bot

-To interact with, run the CLI from another shell:
+To interact with it, run the CLI from another shell:

     pladder-cli --dbus --command snusk